BlueByteSystemsInc/PDMShell/src/EVAL.md

 Use the display value functions for normal scripts.
 Counter functions expose the internal numeric position of a revision component and are intended for advanced cases.

+Current and next revision display functions use the active PDM revision scheme format.
+For example, letter components, zero-padded numeric components such as `016`, hexadecimal components, and date/time components are formatted the same way PDM displays them.

 | Function | Description |
 | --- | --- |
 | `${revision()}` | Returns the current full PDM revision display value for the selected file. |